emilienschultz/activetigger/DEPLOY.md

 ## Requirements

-To safely run activetigger we recommend this server configuration:
+To safely run activetigger for local use we recommend this configuration:

 - 16 Go RAM
 - 8 cores CPU
 - 200 Go disk space
 - 1 GPU with at least 8Go of VRAM (optional but recommended for large models)

-If you want to scale for multiple projects
+If you want to scale for multiple projects :

 - 4Go RAM by concurrent projects in memory
 - 20Go disk space by concurrent projects